lyynxxx/stakingnode/System.design/README.md

 findtime = 600
 bantime  = 86400
 ```
-Fail2Ban allows you to list IP addresses which should be ignored.
-This can be useful for testing purposes and can help avoid locking clients (or yourself) out unnecessarily.
+Fail2Ban allows me to list IP addresses which should be ignored.
+This can be useful for testing purposes and can help avoid locking clients (or myself) out unnecessarily.
 For example, if an attacker knows my IP, he/she or it can send spoofed packages and lock me out.
 The parameter 'ignoreip' can prevent this.

 In /etc/fail2ban/action.d/nftables-common.local I can connect fail2ban with nftables and define which nftables tables and chains to use.
 ```